 - Clearer communication between customer and customer support

-The ability to act more naturally with virtual agents (VAs) through bionic computing capabilities is a great boon for businesses who currently use or plan on using digital devices to interact with their customers more frequently.
+The ability to act more naturally with virtual agents (VAs) through bionic computing capabilities is a great boon for businesses that currently use or plan on using digital devices to interact with their customers more frequently.

 Implementing Service 4.0

-With roughly 75% of all businesses interactions with their customers coming from some form of customer service request, it is important for any business looking to sustain a competitive advantage to start incorporating one or more of the above Service 4.0 technologies into their customer support systems.
+With roughly 75% of all business’s interactions with their customers coming from some form of customer service request, it is important for any business looking to sustain a competitive advantage to start incorporating one or more of the above Service 4.0 technologies into their customer support systems.

-Assess which strategies, methods, and technologies you can implement now and plan to invest some more time, money, and effort in the future for the ones you can’t but need to keep your customers happy and returning back for more products, services, and customer support.
+Assess which strategies, methods, and technologies you can implement now and plan to invest more time, money, and effort in the future for the ones you can’t but need to keep your customers happy and returning for more products, services, and customer support.